 With a multi-touch attribution model, either an equal value or fractional weight is given to each touchpoint in a conversion path.
-In our example to the right, the prospecting display ad and retargeted display ad are assigned equal credit for the conversion.
+In our example above, the prospecting display ad and retargeted display ad are assigned equal credit for the conversion.